Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 • You are happy to build the rest of the 60-second runtime from cheaper tools or existing footage.

-• You want a premium look for the client-facing pieces, but can do exploration on lower-cost platforms first.
+• You want a premium look for client-facing work, without committing your entire budget.

 Best for: